 Later that day, Green called and spoke to Patel for more than seven (7) minutes, conveying what he had learned from Berthold.
 During that call, the two decided that Patel would call Berthold back and confirm the agreement between Teva and Lupin.
 Patel called Berthold shortly after and the two spoke for more than four (4) minutes.
 They spoke again first thing the next morning, for nearly one (1) minute.

-- 286. The next day, Patel e-mailed Green, saying:
+286. The next day, Patel e-mailed Green, saying: "BTW, Ocella.
+Check!"
+Green, confused by the e-mail, responded: "Huh... you are calling....correct?"
+Patel confirmed that she had indeed called her counterpart at Lupin: "Yes.
+I was saying it's all done."

-Confused by the e-mail, responded: - 287.
-Discussions between Teva and Lupin continued on July 17, 2013 with a call between Defendants Green and Berthold that lasted twenty (20) minutes. - 288.
-On July 29, 2013, Defendant Green announced to his colleagues: - 289.
-The lines of communication between competitors Teva and Lupin remained open and active over the next few months as they worked on the details of which company would take which generic Ocella accounts.
+287. Discussions between Teva and Lupin continued on July 17, 2013 with a call between Defendants Green and Berthold that lasted twenty (20) minutes.

+288. On July 29, 2013, Defendant Green announced to his colleagues: "Lupin has entered and we need to evaluate."

+289. The lines of communication between competitors Teva and Lupin remained open and active over the next few months as they worked on the details of which company would take which generic Ocella accounts.
 On September 5, 2013, for example, Defendant Rekenthaler conveyed to a colleague the importance of retaining a particular customer's account, along with his understanding of Green's discussions with Berthold about Lupin's desired market share.

-Green spoke to Berthold by phone twice the following day to confirm the understanding between the two companies. - 290.
-On September 9, 2013, K.G. of Teva sent an internal e-mail to his colleagues conveying his thoughts about Lupin's bid for a portion of another customer's generic Ocella business.
-He informed them that because Teva had secured two other significant customers, - 291.
-In mid-October 2013, as Teva and Lupin finalized the allocation of accounts between them, K.G. sent a word of caution to a co-worker, reminding her of the parameters of the furtive arrangement.
-He told her to be careful before conceding large customers on a rather than drug-by-drug in order to iv.
+Green spoke to Berthold by phone twice the following day to confirm the understanding between the two companies.

+290. On September 9, 2013, K.G. of Teva sent an internal e-mail to his colleagues conveying his thoughts about Lupin's bid for a portion of another customer's generic Ocella business.
+He informed them that because Teva had secured two other significant customers, "we will likely need to give up some of our formulary position to this new market entrant."

+291. In mid-October 2013, as Teva and Lupin finalized the allocation of accounts between them, K.G. sent a word of caution to a co-worker, reminding her of the parameters of the furtive arrangement.
+He told her to be careful before conceding large customers on a "bucket basis" rather than drug-by-drug in order to "make sure we are not giving up volume on products where we do not have our fair share."

+iv.
 Norethindrone/ethinyl estradiol (Balziva®)